 Knowledge sharing is one of the key areas of focus for the GIFCT.
 Although our companies have been sharing best practices around counterterrorism for several years, in recent months the GIFCT has provided a more formal structure to accelerate and strengthen this work, in particular focusing on knowledge sharing with smaller tech companies.
 One of the GIFCT's key partners in enhancing our work in this area is Tech Against Terrorism.

-Tech Against Terrorism is a public-private partnership which was originally launched by the United Nations Counter-Terrorism Executive Directorate (UN CTED) in 2016 and relaunched in April 2017 at AccessNow's RightsCon in Brussels and at Chatham House in London.
+Tech Against Terrorism is a public-private partnership which was originally launched by the United Nations Counter-Terrorism Executive Directorate (UN CTED) in 2016.
 The first of its kind, this initiative is recognised by the United Nations Security Council as an exemplar in working with technology companies to tackle the terrorist exploitation of the internet whilst respecting human rights.
 In particular, Tech Against Terrorism works with UN Member States, global technology companies, civil society, and academia to:

 - Provide practical resources and guidance whilst promoting knowledge-sharing within the tech industry